eduNEXT/picasso/docs/trigger_build_with_cli.rst

       -f "inputs[STRAIN_PATH]=<STRAIN_PATH>"
       -f "inputs[SERVICE]=<SERVICE>"

    Replace each configuration value with the corresponding value for your project.
 For more information on the configuration values available for the workflow, please refer to the `Picasso Workflow Configuration <configurations.rst>`_.
-Since the workflow specifies defaults for the inputs, you can omit the inputs that have default values.
+Since the workflow specifies defaults for the inputs, you can omit them if you want to use them instead.

 This example demonstrate how to trigger a build using the gh cli and the GitHub API, but you can also exclusively use the GitHub CLI to trigger the workflow using the ``gh workflow run`` command.
 For more information on how to trigger workflows with the GitHub CLI, please refer to the `GitHub CLI documentation`_.